dipikagawande/dipikagawande/README.md

 I’m currently learning about:
 💡 probability theory, Markov Chain Monte Carlo, and being Bayesian
 🌱 sustainable supply chains and the future of fashion
-🍅 how to make veggies as delicious as possible
+🍅 heavenly ways to cook veggies

 I’m currently reading:
 📚 The Marriage of Cadmus and Harmony (Roberto Calasso)